Title

 Abstract

-For nearly one millennium, the diamond industry's distribution system remained largely unchanged.
+For nearly one millenium, the diamond industry's distribution system remained largely unchanged.
 Ethnic networks, predominated by Jewish merchants, managed the downstream distribution system.
 Since state courts are unable to reliably enforce executory contracts for diamond sales, these networks succeeded because their community institutions were able to assert extralegal governance.
 But recent trends in the globalisation of commerce have introduced pressures that might cause the one thousand year-old system to unravel.
-Low-wage workers from India have displaced higher wage western merchants, consumer demands for political oversight has brought scrutiny to previously secretive networks, and the profitability of global branding campaigns has enabled DeBeers to implement a vertically integrated business strategy that skips the middlemen and sells directly to consumers.
-Since these pressures represent the paradigmatic forces of globalisation, examining changes in the diamond industry offers insights both into the future of ethnic exchange and into globalisation itself.
+Low-wage workers from India have displaced higher wage western merchants, consumer demands for political oversight has brought scrutiny to previously secretive networks, and the profitability of global branding campaigns has enabled DeBeers to implement a vertically integrated business strategy that skips the middleman and sells directly to consumers.
+Since these pressures represent the paradigmatic forces of globalisation, examining changes in the diamond industry offers insights both into the future of ethnic exchange and into globlisation itself.

-Repository Citation
+Citation